acdibble/til/nginx/redirect-requests-to-new-domain.md

 # Redirect requests to new domain

-Nginx makes it easy to redirect all requests to a different domain:
+nginx makes it easy to redirect all requests to a different domain:

 ```
 server {